 Phone: 02 9351 4061

-The purpose of the course is not to cover the entire HSC Physics syllabus, but instead to provide a good general introduction to the subject so that students can understand the lecture and laboratory material from the beginning of the year.
-It is not about the coverage of content but rather the development of skills.
+The purpose of the course is to provide a good general introduction to the subject so that students can better appreciate the lecture and laboratory material from the beginning of the year as well as an introduction of skills and content.

 - measurement and units